 of the greats.
 Developing improvising skills is also a major

 focus for those who are ready and willing.
-Will also learn more adventurous pieces from my Bluegrass Banjo Collection vol. 2.
+Will also learn more adventurous pieces from my Bluegrass Banjo Collection.
 I often play along

 with the student, sometimes on banjo, but often accompanying

 on guitar.
 Students are encouraged to record the lesson.

 For some examples of my tablature for banjo, check out my

 Try checking out the tips on learning and backup

 on the Bluegrass Crtical Listening Pages.

 Go to my Books page to find info on my banjo books and mp3 files.